chiaxin/Division/README.md

 ## Limit

 + The Photoshop file need saved before.
-+ The group must has a layer(not group) at least, otherwise it would be ignored.
++ The group must has one layer(not group) at least, otherwise it would be ignored.
 + If color depth is not 8 bits, Just TIFF format can be export only.

 ## Photoshop Support